init file obligatory?

 Is this the right behaviour?

-#2 Updated by John Abbott about 1 year ago
+#2 Updated by John Abbott over 1 year ago

 I found this while trying to create a "quick start" CoCoA-5 by giving it an empty directory as the place to look for packages.